Le Griffon: Green Bay

 The short open-water season of the upper Great Lakes compelled La Salle to depart for Green Bay on 12 September, five days before Tonti's return.
-They sailed from the Straits of Mackinac to an island (either Washington Island or Rock Island) located at the entrance of Green Bay.
+They sailed from the Straits of Mackinac to Washington Island located at the entrance of Green Bay.
 They anchored on the south shore of the island and found it occupied by friendly Pottawatomies and 15 of the fur traders La Salle sent ahead.
 The traders had collected 12000 lb of furs in anticipation of the arrival of Le Griffon.
-La Salle decided to stay behind with four canoes to explore the head of Lake Michigan.
 La Salle gave instructions for Le Griffon to off-load merchandise for him at Mackinac that would be picked up on the return trip.
+La Salle stayed behind with four canoes to explore the head of Lake Michigan.
 Le Griffon rode out a violent storm for four days and then on 18 September, the pilot Luc and five crew sailed under a favorable wind for the Niagara River with a parting salute from a single gun.
 She carried a cargo of furs valued at from 50,000 to 60,000 francs ($10,000 – $12,000) and the rigging and anchors for another vessel that La Salle intended to build to find passage to the West Indies.
 La Salle never saw Le Griffon again.

-Shipwreck

-Father Hennepin wrote that Le Griffon was lost in a violent storm.
-Some charged fur traders, and even Jesuits with her destruction.
-Some said that the Ottawas or Pottawatomies boarded her, murdered her crew, and then burned her.
-La Salle was convinced that the pilot and crew treacherously sank her and made off with the goods.
-There is no conclusive evidence about any of the theories about Le Griffons loss.

-Le Griffon is reported to be the "Holy Grail" of Great Lakes shipwreck hunters.
-A number of sunken old sailing ships have been suggested to be Le Griffon but, except for the ones proven to be other ships, there has been no positive identification.
-One candidate is a wreck at the western end of Manitoulin Island in Lake Huron, with another wreck near Escanaba, Michigan, also proposed.